Jonathan-49/IBMiPython/README.md

  Or it can be run via a CL command created using a wrapper command, see the following link to download an install the command QSHPYRUN https://github.com/richardschoen/QshOni

+ Once the command QSHPYRUN is installed on the IBM i;  the source to build command *db2toexcel* is in folders
+ QCLLESRC, QCMDSRC and QPNLSRC of this repo.

  Below is the CL command *db2toexcel* prompted from IBM i ACS.